githwxi/ATS-Xanadu/docgen/TEMPTORY/TBP-intro.md

 testing equality on elements in the two given lists).

 Let us see a template-based solution to implementing equality test on lists.
-In ATS, the name `g_equal` refers to a template of the following interface:
+In ATS3, the name `g_equal` refers to a template of the following interface:

 ```ats